 does them.
-Truly good infantry must have qualities that only God can give, for the Doughboy is the soul of our fighting forces. - Brig.
-Gen. Welliam H. Wilbur, in the Infantry Journal, Sept.
+Truly good infantry must have qualities that only God can give, for the Doughboy is the soul of our figh-ting forces. - Brig.
+Gen. William H. Wilbur, in the Infantry Journal, Sept.
 1944.

-From Omaha Beach to Berlin . . .
+From Omaha Beach to Berlin

-At the war's end, a complete picture-history of the 331st Infantry from Omaha Beach to Berlin, which started with the introduction of the TTF, will be made available in magazine form to all members of the combat team.
-This will not only include photos with have appeared in the TTF but also many which have not been published due to lack of space or censorship.
+At the war's end, a complete pleture-history of the 331st Infantry from Omaha Beach to Berlin, which started with the introduction of the TTF, will be made available in maga-zine form to all members of the combat team.
+This will not only include photos with have appeared in the TTF but also many which have not been published due to lack of space or consorship space or censorship.